Masei: Readings according to the triennial cycle

 Jews who read the Torah according to the triennial cycle of Torah reading read the parashah according to a different schedule.

 In inner-biblical interpretation

 The parashah has parallels or is discussed in these Biblical sources:

-Numbers chapter 35
+Biblical sources on Numbers chapter 35

+The Hebrew Bible refers to cities of refuge in Exodus 21:13; Numbers 35:9–34; Deuteronomy 4:41–43 and 19:1–13; and Joshua 20:1–9.